-Step Four: Add in the water and stir to combine.
+- Add in the water and stir to combine.
 Bring to a boil.
 Break spaghetti noodles in half and place in the skillet.
-Push down gently to submerge pasta.
+Push down gently to submerge the pasta.

-Step Five: Reduce the heat to low and place lid on the skillet.
-Let the spaghetti mixture simmer for around 15 minutes or until pasta is cooked.
+- Reduce the heat to low and place the lid on the skillet.
+Let the spaghetti mixture simmer for around 15 minutes or until the pasta is cooked.

-Step Six: Once pasta is done, stir in ½ the cheese.
-Then mix anc serve with extra cheese, dollop of sour cream, cilantro, or other toppings of choice.
+- Once the pasta is done, stir in ½ the cheese.
+Then mix and serve with extra cheese, a dollop of sour cream, cilantro, or other toppings of choice.

 Craving More Taco Recipes

 How to Store Leftovers

 Refrigerate: This makes quite a lot of Rotel spaghetti with ground beef.
 So for us, we did have extra leftovers.
 Simply store it in a covered airtight container in the refrigerator for 2-3 days.
 The whole family will love the leftovers of this delicious dish.

 How to Reheat: To reheat you can warm up in the microwave for a quick reheat.
 If you make a donut shape with pasta, leaving an empty space in the center of the plate, it reheats more evenly.

 Drain off the grease by using tongs and a paper towel.
 Gently push the meat to one side of the pan.
 Then with tongs wad up some paper towels.
 Use the paper towel to soak up excess grease in the pan.

 It is important to let the dish simmer to cook the pasta.
 I used my tongs to gently move the pasta around a couple of times to prevent pasta from clumping together.